How to look for records of... Tithes

 In 1897, a further Act was passed to clarify the intentions of the 1886 Act.
 Payments under both these Acts were subsequently extinguished by the Tithe Act 1936 and replaced by terminable annuities.

-12. Redemption of tithe rentcharge
+10.5 Redemption of tithe rentcharge

-Prior to the Tithe Act 1936 (see Section 13), various Acts made provision for the liability to pay tithe rentcharge to be extinguished by redemption of the charge.
+Prior to the Tithe Act 1936 (see Section 13), various Acts made provision for the extinction of liability to pay tithe rentcharge by redemption of the charge.
 The Tithe Act 1846 (9 & 10 Vic c73) was the first to make such provision.

 The Tithe Act 1936 (26 Geo V & 1 Edw VIII, c43) was introduced following the Report of the Royal Commission on Tithe Rentcharge 1934 (whose records are in IR 101), and affected the position in three main ways:

-- it compensated the former tithe-owners out of Government stock
+- It compensated the former tithe-owners out of Government stock

 The first task facing the Tithe Redemption Commission in 1936 was to check claims submitted by tithe-owners who had hitherto been entitled to collect tithe rentcharge payable under the Tithe Act 1836.
 These are preserved as Particulars Submitted by Owners of Tithe Rentcharge in IR 110.

 Interpretations of each area as shown on the original tithe maps were plotted as accurately as possible in a limited time.
-Subsequently a programme was begun of checking in detail these first interpretations, the correctness of the rentcharge/annuity conversions, and the ownership of the properties concerned, following which the annuities were confirmed and, where appropriate, apportioned by a formal Order.
-This process was known as ‘District Apportionment’, and resulted in the creation of District Record Maps (IR 90) and Orders for Apportionment (in IR 94).
+Subsequently a programme was begun to check these first interpretations in detail and to establish the accuracy of the rentcharge/annuity conversions and the ownership of the properties concerned, after which the annuities were confirmed and, where appropriate, apportioned by a formal Order.
+This process was known as ‘District Apportionment’, and resulted in the creation of District Record Maps (in IR 90) and Orders for Apportionment (in IR 94).